Cimpress/coam-sample-go/README.md

 ## Prerequisites

+- Docker

+or

+- Go

-You will need the following:
+In addition to the aforementioned development dependencies, you will need the following:

 - Client ID / Secret
 - Client authorized to access api.cimpress.io